hello-dx/hello-dx.github.io/index.md

 ### Introduction

 Hello, this is Xue Dong (董雪).
 She is currently a PhD candidate of School of Software, Shandong University, and a joint PhD student of [iLearn Lab](http://ilearn.qd.sdu.edu.cn/), School of Computer Science and Technology, Shandong University (Tsingtao campus).
-Her research interests are fashion analysis and social media analysis.
+She will graduate in 2023.
+Her research interests contain fashion analysis and compatibility modeling.

 ### Publication